 Not only is jet skiing super fun (it’s one of my favorite activities), it also gives you a great chance to look out for local wildlife like manatees.

-Remember not to get too close with your jet ski to avoid injuring the manatee.
+Remember not to get too close to the manatees with your jet ski as you could injure them.

-You can also hire a kayak and explore the bay yourself and at your own pace.
+You can also hire a kayak and explore the bay by yourself and at your own pace.
+I’ve done this several times as I love heading out on my own.

 The best place to see manatees in Biscayne Bay is in the harbor just north of the Visitor’s Center.